DoorOS-Project/os-build-utility/README.md

 ## `.os-build-utility.conf` File specifications

 The `.os-build-utility.conf` file is the configuration file for OS Build Utility.
-It contains the build command for your OS (the first non-empty and non-commented line) and the run command (the second non-empty and non-commented line), and the run command for you OS (the third non-empty and non-commented line).
+It contains the build command for your OS (the first non-empty and non-commented line) and the run command for your OS (the second non-empty and non-commented line).
 Each line where the first non-whitespace character is a `#` is considered as a comment.
 The `%cd%` is a special variable that will be replaced by the current directory path.

 ## License